Alkimi ($ADS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Alkimi Historical Price

-According to the latest data gathered on Alkimi live price page, the current price of Alkimi is 0.114379USD.
-The circulating supply of Alkimi($ADS) is 192.11M $ADS , giving it a market capitalization of $21.97M.
+According to the latest data gathered on Alkimi live price page, the current price of Alkimi is 0.115262USD.
+The circulating supply of Alkimi($ADS) is 192.11M $ADS , giving it a market capitalization of $22.15M.

 The Alkimi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $ADS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.